-• Yes, digital is a key theme for inclusion in the strategy design.
+Yes, digital is a key theme for inclusion in the strategy design.
 It is likely to affect user engagement for online services, and in the design of on-site interpretation at attractions.
-During the consultation it was noted that, while endorsed, there is no comment on the overall affordability of digital adaptation for the sector.

 Will the measure be applicable in a digital/online context?